Why this year’s messy Traitors are the only ones I’m rooting for

 The Celtic pair vowed to stick together after fellow OG Traitor Hugo was banished, and they’ve since rolled with the many punches in an expert, if chaotic, fashion, writes Rachel McGrath

-January often feels about six weeks long, but it seems like just days ago that Claudia Winkleman reappeared on our screens on New Year’s Day, clad in her finest knitwear to welcome 22 contestants to The Traitors’ Ardross Castle.
+January often feels about six weeks long, but it seems like just days ago that Claudia Winkleman reappeared on our screens, clad in her finest knitwear, to welcome 22 contestants to The Traitors’ Ardross Castle.
 And now, suddenly, the series is in its final week.
 With just eight contestants remaining – and the prize money well into five figures – there are only two players worth rooting for: the ones who are, and have always been, the Traitors.

 Meanwhile, Jack and Matthew were, until very recently, among the male players who were indistinguishable from each other, and the final Faithful left is James, whose erratic behaviour and shield-stealing antics have puzzled contestants and viewers alike.